MMycroft/QuiqRedis/README.md

 ## Versions

-The project contains two versions of the program.
+The project contains three versions of the program.
 Version one of the program,
 > Redis_v1.py

 functions similar to the Redis CLI, but uses print statements for errors, and is not formatted exactly the same as Redis CLI.

 Version two of the program,
 >Redis_v2.py

 improves on version one with error handling.
 The format of the printed statements is the same as the Redis CLI.
 Additionally, version 2 fixes some logical errors in the options of the SET command of version one.

+Version Interview of the program,
+>Redis_Interview.py

+is identical to version 2, but with some added comments/commentary.
+This version should be used for for discussion and modification of the program during the interview.

 ## Implementation & Design
 The program uses a simple map (dictionary) to map command strings to functions.
 This allows more general code for command execution,